benidevo/vega-ai-extension/README.md

 # Ascentio Job Capture Extension

-A browser extension that helps you capture and save job listings while browsing LinkedIn and Indeed.
+A browser extension that helps users capture and save job listings while browsing job listing sites like LinkedIn and Indeed.

 ## Features

 - Automatically detects job listings on LinkedIn and Indeed
 - Extracts job details like title, company, location, and description
-- Save jobs with notes and interest level
+- Save jobs with notes
 - Google authentication

 ## Development